-This quirky Granada Museum is worth a look
+This quirky Torture Museum in Granada is worth a look!

 Let the torture begin

-Below you will find some of the devices that they have on display in the Granada museum.
+Below you will find some of the devices that they have on display in the Granada Inquisition Museum.

 Torture Item: The Judas Cradle